sanderjo/P1/README.md

 P1
 ==

 Tools to read information from your Dutch Smart Meter's ("slimme meter") P1 port.
+The script uses some standards from the Dutch Smart Meter Requirements (DSMR) P1 standard.

-Before even using the script on your Linux system, make sure "cu" is installed and "cu -l /dev/ttyUSB0 -s 9600 --parity=none" is working.
+Before using the script on your Linux system, make sure "cu" is installed and "cu -l /dev/ttyUSB0 -s 9600 --parity=none" is working as in: gives you (semi) correct information.

 The python script will run the cu command until correct output is received from P1 (with a maximum of 100 tries).